Claudio-Vergara/AWE-HPS/README.md

 # Master-Thesis-Hybrid-Power-Plants

-Important first step before operating the model
+Important first step before operating the model is to download the sandia toolbox which can be downloaded using this link: https://pvpmc.sandia.gov/PVLIB_Matlab_Help/

 # To use the model of the hybrid power plant (HPP)